Merryl Tisch: Political involvements

+In April 2004, Tisch considered running for the Upper East Side City Council seat then held by term-limited council member Eva Moskowitz.
+She was also floated as a possible mayoral candidate in 2013 to uphold "plutocratic principles.
 In April 2013, Tisch announced that she would become chairwoman of the campaign of former New York City comptroller Democrat Bill Thompson.
 Among her activities in the Thompson campaign, she hosted the June 12 Women for Thompson event, at which major attendees were Randi Weingarten, Hazel Dukes and Kauturia D'Amato, wife of former Republican U.S. Senator Alphonse D'Amato.
-The New York Post criticized her concurrent work in the Board of Regents and her leading role in the Thompson campaign as “moonlighting.”
+The New York Post criticized her concurrent work in the Board of Regents and her leading role in the Thompson campaign as "moonlighting."

-Tisch's husband James is an active supporter of Joe Lhota, the Republican front-runner in the 2013 New York City mayoral race.
+Tisch's husband James was an active supporter of Joe Lhota, the Republican front-runner in the 2013 New York City mayoral election.

 Personal life

-Tisch is married to James S. Tisch, the heir to the Loews Corporation.
-They have three children:
+Tisch is married to James Tisch, the heir to the Loews Corporation.
+They have three children including Jessica Tisch.